fouaddev/flask_blog_app/README.md

 # Blog Web App using Flask:
-This is a simple yet modern blog web application with minimal dependencies.
+This is a simple modern blog app with minimal dependencies.
 It's built using HTML5, CSS3, and Bootstrap 3 for front-end, with the Flask framework for the back-end and SQLite for database.

 ## Requirements for running the App:
 You will need to install Python 3 and several frameworks you can find in the templates folder.